-The Code of Conduct of the Conglomerate and its subsidiaries (PCG\002) is a guide for employee behavior in performing activities and in relationships with peers and people outside the organization, within the scope of professional practice, always following the highest ethical standards, transparency, and personal/professional integrity.
+The Code of Conduct of the Conglomerate and its subsidiaries (PCG_002) is a guide for employee behavior in performing activities and in relationships with peers and people outside the organization, within the scope of professional practice, always following the highest ethical standards, transparency, and personal/professional integrity.

-In 2021, Banco BV established a project dedicated to improving risk management in its institutional culture, in line with the Conglomerate's strategic planning.
-The Risk Culture Program is a front in the evolution of the BV culture that aims to advance the maturity of all employees in the identification, anticipation of risks and adequate mitigation of the risks identified by the three lines of defense.
+In 2022, Banco BV kept improving risk management in its institutional culture, in line with the Conglomerate's strategic planning.
+The Risk Culture Program - called "Responsive Mode2" - is a front in the evolution of the BV culture that aims to advance the maturity of all employees in the identification, anticipation of risks and adequate mitigation of the risks identified by the three lines of defense.